zaklaus/rurik-prototype/docs/questing.md

     Plays a sound from a sequence
 - `give [item] [amount]`
     Gives an item of a specified amount

+Event commands:
+- `pop [variable]`
+    Pops a value from a stack and stores it to a variable

+### Naming guidelines

+We use the following guidelines for naming things:

+Variables:
+- `_GlobalVar_` for global variables linked to the game
+- `@R` for registers using single letter A-Z
+- `localVar` for local variables used internally by the quest
+- `#remote.var` for variables declared outside of the quest.
+These are usually exported values given to us by the game

+Tasks:
+- `_S.NN_` where NN is a stage number, to signify staged tasks, they are written in order and act as a sequence
+- `_GlobalTask_` for other tasks, reminders or special events.
+These don't contribute to the quest story but enhance it with perksk or act as utility tasks

 ### Example quest